devflowinc/trieve/clients/python-sdk/docs/AnalyticsApi.md

 Send CTR Data

-This route allows you to send CTR data to the system.
+This route allows you to send clickstream data to the system.
+Clickstream data is used to fine-tune the re-ranking of search results and recommendations.

 ### Example